Reduced Genus-One Gromov-Witten Invariants: Introduction

 \begin{thm} Suppose $(X,\om)$ is a compact symplectic manifold, $A\!\in\!H_2(X;\Z)^*$, $k\!\in\!\bar\Z^+$.
 If $J$ is an $\om$-compatible almost complex structure on~$X$ and $\psi$ is a geometric cohomology class on $\ov\M_{1,k}(X,A;J)$, then \\ \end{thm}

 Theorem~\ref{gwdiff_thm} is proved in Section~\ref{gwdiff_sec} by studying the obstruction theory along each stratum of the moduli space $\ov\M_{1,k}(X,A;J,\nu)$, after capping it with~$\psi$.
-This proof generalizes to higher-dimensional manifolds~$X$ and more general cohomology classes.
-In fact, for geometric cohomology classes and higher-dimensional manifolds~$X$, the difference will be given by an expression similar to the correction term in Theorem~1.1 in~\cite{g1}, as can be seen from Proposition~\ref{bdcontr_prp} below and Subsection~3.2 in~\cite{g1}.\\
+This proof generalizes to higher-dimensional manifolds~$X$ and more general cohomology classes; an explicit formula is obtained by the author in~\cite{g1diff}.
+In fact, for geometric cohomology classes and higher-dimensional manifolds~$X$, the difference is given by an expression similar to the correction term in \cite[Theorem~1.1]{g1}; this can be seen a priori from Proposition~\ref{bdcontr_prp} and \cite[Subsection~3.2]{g1}.
+A special case of Theorem~\ref{gwdiff_thm} is \cite[Theorem~A]{G}; its proof has not yet appeared.\\

 Theorem~\ref{gwdiff_thm} has a natural, but rather speculative, generalization to higher-genus invariants.
 Suppose that the main component

 is well-defined, as is the main component